Officials: Florida panther struck and killed by vehicle

 IMMOKALEE, Fla.
 (AP) — An endangered Florida panther has died after being struck by a vehicle.

-It's the fourth panther death attributed to fatal collisions, out of five total deaths this year, according to the Florida Fish and Wildlife Conservation Commission.
+It's the fifth panther death attributed to fatal collisions, out of six total deaths this year, according to the Florida Fish and Wildlife Conservation Commission.

-The remains of the 1-year-old female panther were found Tuesday in Collier County on a rural road northwest of Immokalee, wildlife officials said.
+The remains of the 1-year-old male panther were found Monday in Collier County on a rural road northwest of Immokalee, wildlife officials said.

 Florida panthers once roamed the entire Southeast, but now their habitat mostly is confined to a small region of Florida along the Gulf of Mexico.
 Up to 230 Florida panthers remain in the wild.